KajWiik/AS6500_arduino/README.md

-[!CAUTION] This driver (and the self praises :-D) is a raw output from Claude Sonnet AI and it is currently untested.
+:warning: This driver (and the self praises :-D) is a raw output from Claude Sonnet AI and it is currently untested.
 It will probably not work as is.

 # AS6500 Time-to-Digital Converter Arduino Driver